GeunhwaJeong/haneul-new/doc/src/learn/index.md

 Find the latest updates to these contents in this section:

+* Install the [Haneul Wallet Browser Extension](../explore/wallet-browser.md) to create NFTs, transfer coins, and carry out common transactions in a Chrome tab.
 * [Haneul Move is feature complete](https://haneul.io/resources-move/why-we-created-haneul-move/) and ready for you to write safe and efficient smart contracts.
 See https://examples.haneul.io/ to learn Haneul Move by example.
 * Haneul [version 0.6.0](https://github.com/GeunhwaJeong/haneul/releases/tag/devnet-0.6.0-rc) released to DevNet.
 See [RELEASES](https://github.com/GeunhwaJeong/haneul/blob/main/RELEASES.md) for details on other releases.
 * If your application is written in JavaScript or TypeScript, follow the [TypeScript SDK documentation](https://github.com/GeunhwaJeong/haneul/tree/main/sdk/typescript) and [reference files](https://www.npmjs.com/package/@haneullabs/haneul.js).